 Achilles has no “feelings of justice.”
 He cannot be persuaded by reason: “nor can his mind be bent.”
 Instead, Achilles is like a savage beast: “his purposes are fierce, like a lion.”
 And like a lion, he represents a threat to civilization; he “goes among the flocks of men to devour them.”
 The carefully nurtured and shepherded flocks or works of mankind are shredded and devoured.
 In Achilles’ actions, he has “destroyed pity, and there is not in him any shame.”
 This turn of phrase is poignant.
 Not only is Achilles incapable of pity, but pity cannot exist in a world dominated by Achilles’ rage.
 Because Achilles is savage, his actions are no longer constrained by ideas of honor and shame.
 Shame, Apollo continues, is a negative attribute, something to be avoided at all costs by heroes in a timorous society.
 Yet, as Apollo explains, it plays an important role in such a society: like the pursuit of honor (the carrot), shame is a corrective that urges members of society to act appropriately (the stick).
 One acts appropriately in pursuit of deeds that would yield honor and avoidance of those that would bring shame.
 Honor and shame only exist, however, by way of a social contract, the implicit agreement that one is worth having and the other is detestable.
 Achilles, the lion, the savage, is no longer a member of society.
 It’s not that he avoids shame so much as that he is incapable of it.
 To be incapable of shame is like being incapable of pity: Achilles does not merely act savagely, but he has become an enemy to civilization itself.

 Achilles lost a beloved companion, Apollo continues.
 What of it?, the god asks.
 He is human.
 Humans lose loved ones all the time, and those closer in blood than Patroclus was to Achilles; they lose family members: “For the Destinies put in mortal men the heart of endurance.”
 To live and die, to suffer loss, these are part and parcel with the human condition.
 Achilles, it seems, is incapable of accepting such losses.
 He delayed burying Patroclus to the point that it threatened his companion’s place in the underworld (Book 23).
 Likewise, he refuses to give over Hector’s corpse to Hades.
 To what end?
 Apollo asks, does Achilles commit these inglorious deeds: “nothing is gained thereby for his good, or his honor.”
 If Achilles were capable of feeling shame, he would be embarrassed by his actions, just as Paris was shamed by Hector (Book 3) when he retreated from Menelaus.
-Achilles gains no honor, no respect, nor or any other kind of profit by desecrating Hector’s corpse.
+Achilles gains no honor, no respect, nor any other kind of profit by desecrating Hector’s corpse.
 He does, however, defy the order of the cosmos, to which Apollo takes offense: “Great as [Achilles] is, let him take care not to make us angry; For see, he does dishonor to the dumb earth in his fury.”
 Rather than give Hades his due, Achilles profanes the oldest of the gods, Gaia (Earth), by dragging the unclean corpse of Hector across her body.
-Achilles insults Hades by denying him the psuchē that rightfully belongs to the god; Achilles denies the cosmic order that Zeus represents.
+Achilles insults Hades by denying him the psuchē that rightfully belongs to the god; Achilles defies the cosmic order that Zeus represents.

 Apollo’s arguments convince the gods, and Zeus sets in motion a plan to ransom Hector’s corpse.